vonn1e/modern_ethical_hacking/README.md

 # Modern Ethical Hacking (Course Resources)
-Become a Competent Red Teamer or Penetration Tester with Step-By-Step Guidance Over Bite-Sized Lectures Enroll in the complete course only on Udemy: https://www.udemy.com/course/modern-ethical-hacking-complete-course/?referralCode=79451375C3A71A891EF7
+Become a Competent Red Teamer or Penetration Tester with Step-By-Step Guidance Over Bite-Sized Lectures.
+Enroll in the complete course only on Udemy: https://www.udemy.com/course/modern-ethical-hacking-complete-course/?referralCode=79451375C3A71A891EF7

 ## Foundational Material